Out of Season (2023 film)

-Out of Season (Hors-saison, /fr/) is a 2023 French romantic drama film directed by Stéphane Brizé, from a screenplay written by Brizé and Marie Drucker.
+Out of Season (Hors-saison, /fr/) is a 2023 French romantic drama film directed by Stéphane Brizé, co-written with Marie Drucker.
+Starring Guillaume Canet and Alba Rohrwacher, it follows a former couple reconnecting their relationship after fifteen years.

-The film was selected to compete for the Golden Lion at the 80th Venice International Film Festival, where it premiered on 8 September 2023.
+The film had its world premiere at the main competition of the 80th Venice International Film Festival on 8 September 2023, where it competed for the Golden Lion.
 It was released theatrically in France by Gaumont on 20 March 2024.

 Plot

 Mathieu, nearing fifty, is a well-known actor who lives in Paris.
 Alice is a forty-something piano teacher who lives in a small seaside town.
 They fell in love about fifteen years earlier, but then broke up.
 Time has passed, each of them went their separate ways.
 When Mathieu takes a holiday in the small resort town that Alice now lives in, they reconnect.